FancleX/SudokuSolver/README.md

 ## CS5800 Final Project Knuth's Algorithm X
-Implement Knuth's Algorithm X to solve Sudoku as an exact cover problem and visualize the output by PyQt5.
+Implement Knuth's Algorithm X to solve Hyper Sudoku as an exact cover problem and visualize the output by PyQt5.

 ### Input